Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Angiosarcoma is referred to a group of diseases that occur with damage to the sinusoidal barrier, which also includes liver pelitis and dilatation of the sinuses.
-These three conditions can be associated with the toxic effects of vinyl chloride, arsenic, torotrast and anabolic steroids.
-Angiosarcoma can complicate the course of neurofibromatosis.
+Angiosarcoma is a group of diseases that involve damage to the sinusoidal barrier, which also includes peliosis hepatis and dilated sinuses.
+These three conditions may be associated with toxic effects of vinyl chloride, arsenic, thorotrast, and anabolic steroids.
+Angiosarcoma may complicate the course of neurofibromatosis.

-By histological examination tumor detect blood-filled cavernous sinuses are lined with endothelial cells malignant anaplastic.
-These cells may in part resemble vascular epithelial cells at the earliest stages of development in embryogenesis.
-Highly differentiated tumors resemble peliosis of the liver.
-The liver is enlarged in size, contains many nodes resembling cavernous hemangioma.
+Histological examination of the tumor reveals blood-filled cavernous sinuses lined with malignant anaplastic endothelial cells.
+These cells may partly resemble vascular epithelial cells at the earliest stages of development in embryogenesis.
+Highly differentiated tumors resemble peliosis hepatis.
+The liver is enlarged and contains multiple nodes resembling cavernous hemangioma.

-Tumor cells can express an antigen associated with the coagulation factor VIII, which is a marker of endothelial cells.
+Tumor cells can express factor VIII-associated antigen, which is a marker of endothelial cells.

-Angiosarcoma of the liver develops in older people.
-It manifests itself in the symptoms of hepatic cell disease of the liver, weight loss and fever, accompanied by a rapid deterioration of the patient's condition, the development of cachexia, hemorrhagic ascites; death occurs within 2 years of the onset of the first symptoms.
+Liver angiosarcoma develops in older people.
+It manifests itself with symptoms of hepatocellular liver disease, weight loss and fever, accompanied by rapid deterioration of the patient's condition, development of cachexia, hemorrhagic ascites; death occurs within 2 years from the onset of the first symptoms.

-Sometimes a noise is heard over the liver.
-Possible destruction of platelets by the tumor and development of DIC syndrome.
-Sometimes the disease takes a protracted course with the development of ascites and hepatomegaly over the years.
+Noise is sometimes heard above the liver.
+The tumor may destroy platelets and develop DIC syndrome.
+Sometimes the disease takes a protracted course with the development of ascites and hepatomegaly over many years.

 What's bothering you?